johnroper100/Tonalite/docs/fixtures/adding_fixtures.md

 ![Fixture profiles modal](../images/fixture_profiles_modal.png)

-To select a fixture profile, click on it in the list, and a new fixture will be created based on this profile.
+To select a fixture profile, navigate through the manufacturers and models to find the correct mode.
+Click on it in the list, and a new fixture will be created based on this profile.
 If you can't find what you are looking for, try using the `Search` box.
 If there isn't a profile in the library for the fixture you want to use, you can create one yourself or send a support message asking for one to be created for you.

 ![Fixture added](../images/fixture_added.png)